Creating and editing events

 The following are deliberately deferred — they'll arrive in later releases:

-• Multiple calendars / Type-visibility toggles.
+• Multiple calendars / Collection-visibility toggles.
 The "My calendars" sidebar is a placeholder.